Orange Butterfly Weed

 This species is a member of the Asclepiadaceae (milkweed) family and typically grows to be about 1-2 feet tall.
 It is drought tolerant and thrives in well-drained, sandy soil with full sun, but grows well in moist soil and sun conditions.

-Contrary to popular belief, tuberosa is the only milkweed that does NOT require stratification.
-We planted them straight from the pod and had sprouts within a week.
+Contrary to popular belief, not all milkweed needs cold stratification.
+Asclepias tuberosa is the one of the few milkweed seeds that does NOT require cold stratification.
+We planted them straight from the pod and had sprouts within a couple days.

 WHAT ARE TREASURE TAGS?

 Treasure Tags are a reinvention of your standard plant tags.
 Not only do they include the traditional horticulture information, they also include pictures of the treasures left behind and who left them.